Terms and Conditions of Auction of Hampel Fine Art Auctions GmbH & Co. KG

 6.3.
 Bids made in writing can only be admitted within the period of time stated in par.
 6.2. of these Terms and Conditions provided such bids are made by submitting a properly completed “Bids in writing” form provided by the Auction House for this purpose, which shall have been personally signed by the bidder.
 The form is available on the premises of the Auction House as well as on its website, www.hampel-auctions.com, and is printed in its catalogues.
 All bids made in writing are deemed bids made in the auction.
 If several bids of the same amount have been made in writing for one and the same auction item, the bid which the Auction House received first will be accepted unless a higher bid has been submitted or is made.
 If several bids are received on the same day, the bid awarded shall be decided by lots.
 Each bid in writing generally deemed a maximum bid shall only be utilised by the Auction House in protecting its interests to the extent that it is necessary to outbid another offer.

 6.4.
 Bids made by telephone shall only be admitted if such bids are announced/applied for by submitting a properly completed “Bids by telephone” form provided by the Auction House for this purpose, which shall be received by the Auction House within the period of time stated in par.
 6.2. of these Terms and Conditions.
 The form is available on the premises of the Auction House as well as on its website, www.hampel-auctions.com, and is printed in its catalogues.
-Bids by telephone are carried out for the bidder by a telephonist present in the auction house house and may be recorded by the Auction House.
+Bids by telephone are carried out for the bidder by a telephonist present in the auction room.
+The Auction House may record any telephone conversations.
 The bidder consents to such recording by submitting the application to bid by telephone.

-6.7.
-Any changes or cancellations of bids made in writing as well as any applications for bids by telephone shall have been received by the Auction House no later than in the evening before the day of the auction.
-All ambiguities shall be at the expense of the bidder.
+6.6.
+Any changes or cancellations of bids made in writing as well as any applications for bids by telephone must be received by the Auction House no later than in the evening before the day of the auction.

 7. Acceptance of a bid

 7.1.
 The initial bid price will be determined at the discretion of the auctioneer appointed to carry out the auction.
 Generally, it should not be lower than half of the estimated price.
 As a rule, the bid will be increased by approx. 10% over the previous bid.
-The Auction House has the power to decide on the said increase.
+The appointed and acting auctioneer has the power to decide on the said increase.

 7.2.
-The contracts between the consignor and the successful bidder shall be concluded by the acceptance of the bid.
+The purchase contracts between the consignor and the successful bidder shall be concluded by the acceptance of the bid.
 The bid shall be awarded if, after three calls on a bid, no higher bid is offered.
+If no bid is accepted, this may be indicated by ”nicht verkauft” (“n.v.”), “bought in”, “not sold” or “passed”.

 7.4.
-The Auction House is not only entitled to reject a bid, but also has the right to refuse the fall of the hammer.
-In particular, it may also withdraw acceptance of a bid and offer the Item once again if a higher bid offered in good time was overlooked in error or if any other doubts exist with regard to acceptance of the bid.
+The Auction House is entitled to reject a bid and/or to refuse to accept a bid and to offer the item once again if a higher bid submitted in good time was overlooked with the hammer in error or if any other doubts exist with regard to acceptance of the bid.
 The previous acceptance of a bid shall become invalid upon a new call for bids and/or acceptance.

-7.6.
-Upon acceptance of the bid, the risk of accidental deterioration or loss of the Item accepted by bid shall pass to the successful bidder.
-The successful bidder shall collect the Item no later than within two weeks after acceptance of the bid.
+7.7.
+Upon acceptance of the bid, the risk of accidental deterioration or loss of the item accepted by bid shall pass to the successful bidder.
+The successful bidder shall collect the item no later than within two weeks after acceptance of the bid.
 In addition, the provisions of par.
 9. of these Terms and Conditions shall apply.

-7.7.
-The Auction House is not required to give up possession of even one Items before full payment of all amounts owed by the successful bidder/the price owed pursuant to par.
+7.8.
+The Auction House is not required to give up possession of an item before full payment of all amounts owed by the successful bidder/the price owed pursuant to par.
 10. of these Terms and Conditions.

 8.1.
-In addition to the hammer price, the successful bidder shall pay a buyer‘s premium of 28,5% of the hammer price.
+In addition to the hammer price, the successful bidder shall pay a buyer‘s premium of 29.5% of the hammer price.
 The said amount includes value-added tax at the statutory rate on the buyer‘s premium.
+The value added tax upon the commission shall be included and not separately shown.

 9. Reimbursement of expenses

 9.1.
-The successful bidder is liable, vis-à-vis the consignor, to pay half the statutory artists' resale rights (”droit de suite“) charges.
-The said charges are payable under section 26, sub-section 1, of the German Copyright Act (UrhG) when selling originals of a work of fine arts whose copyright has not yet expired.
-It is shown and invoiced separately; invoicing may occur at a later date if required.
+The successful bidder is liable, vis-à-vis the consignor, to pay half the statutory artists‘ resale rights (”droit de suite“) charges.
+The said charges are payable under section 26, sub-¬section 1, of the German Copyright Act (UrhG) when selling originals of a work of fine arts whose copyright has not yet expired.
+It is shown and invoiced separately; invoicing may occur at a later date where applicable.

 9.3.
-Value added tax at the statutory rate shall be paid on each of the aforesaid amounts, with the exception of the droit de suite (fee to which artists are entitled on resale of their works).
+Value added tax at the statutory rate shall be paid on each of the aforesaid amounts, with the exception of the droit de suite charges.

 9.4.
 The Auction House is entitled to assert and, if applicable, enforce by legal action the claims of the consignor and the claims referred to in par.
 10. of these Terms and Conditions, including the consignor’s claims, in its own name vis-à-vis the successful bidder.
 The consignor has already granted the pertinent powers of attorney and assignment of claims in order to recover the claims upon awarding the auction order.